txt/plm18/doc/review5.md

 Q11D.
 What is ```__dict__```?

 Q12.
-Explain the list comprehension
+Explain the list comprehension.

 Q13.
 What does the following function do?